open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 ## Motivation

-When implementing placement resource based scheduling, we find in some cases, prioritizer needs extra data (more than the defualt value provided by `ManagedCluster` and `ManagedClusterInfo`) to calculate the score of the managed cluster.
+When implementing placement resource based scheduling, we find in some cases, prioritizer needs extra data (more than the defualt value provided by `ManagedCluster`) to calculate the score of the managed cluster.
+For example, there is requirement to schedule based on resource monitoring data from the cluster.

-For example, prioritizer ResourceRatioCPU depends on knowing the real-time CPU usage, which is not provided by `ManagedCluster`.
 So we want a more extensible way to support scheduling based on customized value.

-### User Stories

-#### Story 1: The placement controller could prioritize clusters by data pushed from each managed cluster.
-  - As an end user, can define prioritizer name `customized-resourceratiocpu` in placment spec.prioritizerPolicy.configurations to say he wants to schedule based on customized value resourceratiocpu.
-  - On each managed cluster, there would be a customized agent to sum up the cpu usage of the cluster.
-Then update the value into the ManagedClusterScalar CR with name `customized-resourceratiocpu`.
-  - On the hub, the placement prioritizer will read value from ManagedClusterScalar `customized-resourceratiocpu` and score based on it.

-#### Story 2: The placement controller could prioritize clusters by metrics collected on hub.
-  - As an end user, can define prioritizer name `customized-resourceratiocpu` in placment spec.prioritizerPolicy.configurations to say he wants to schedule based on customized value resourceratiocpu.
-  - On the hub, there would be a customized agent to read cpu usage from thanos.
-It will generate a value for each cluster and update it into ManagedClusterScalar CR with name `customized-resourceratiocpu`.
-  - On the hub, the placement prioritizer will read value from ManagedClusterScalar `customized-resourceratiocpu` and score based on it.

-#### Story 3: The placement controller could prioritize clusters for disaster recovery.
-  - As an end user, can define prioritizer name `customized-dr` in placment spec.prioritizerPolicy.configurations to say he wants to schedule workload based on disaster recovery score.
-  - On the hub, there would be a customized agent to give cluster in the frist DC the highest score.
-  - On the hub, the placement prioritizer will select the cluster in the frist DC.
-Then disaster recovery workload will be running on it.
-  - When this cluster is unavailable (a taint is added), the customized agent will give cluster in the second DC the highest value.
-  - On the hub, the placement prioritizer will re-schedule to select the cluster in the second DC.
-Then disaster recovery workload will be running on the second DC.

 ### Goals
-- Design an new API(CRD) to contain a scalar value for each managed cluster.
+- Design a new API(CRD) to contain a scalar value for each managed cluster.
+- Let placement prioritizer maintain the lifecycle (creating/deleting) of the CR.
-- Let placement prioritizer plugin support schedule with customized value.
+- Let placement prioritizer support rating clusters with the scalar value of the CR.
-- Let placement controller maintain creating and cleaning new CR based on placement configurations.

 ### Non-Goals
-- How the customized agent generate and update value into new CR.
+- How a customized agent update the scalar value into the CR.
-- Placement filter will not support customized value.
+- Placement filter will not support the new API(CRD).

 ## Proposal

+### User Stories

+#### Story 1: Users could use the data pushed from each managed cluster to select clusters.
+  - On each managed cluster, there is a customized agent monitoring the resource usage (eg. CPU ratio) of the cluster.
+It will calculate a scalar value and push the result to hub.
+  - As an end user, I can configure placement yaml to use this scalar value to select clusters.

+#### Story 2: Users could use the metrics collected on hub to select clusters.
+  - On the hub, there is a customized agent to get metrics (eg. cluster allocatable memory) from Thanos.
+It will generate a scalar value for each cluster.
+  - As an end user, I can configure placement yaml to use this scalar value to select clusters.

+#### Story 3: Disaster recovery workload could be automatically switched to an avaliable cluster.
+  - A user has two clusters, a primary and backup cluster on which workload storage is configured so storage are synced from primary cluster to backup.
+  - As an end user, I want to deploy workloads on the primary cluster first.
+And when primary cluster is down, the workload should be automatically switched to the backup cluster.

+#### Story 4: Users could use the data provided by third party controllers to select clusters.
+  - A third party controller can comprehensively evaluate cluster on latency, region, iops etc. and rate cluster according to the SLA the cluster can provide.
+  - As an end user, I can configure placement yaml to use this scalar value to select clusters.

+### Risks and Mitigation
+N/A

+## Design Details

-### 1. ManagedClusterScalar API
+### ManagedClusterScalar API
-ManagedClusterScalar is the new API we want to add, to represents a scalable value (aka score) of one managed cluster.
+ManagedClusterScalar is the new API to add, to represents a scalable value (aka score) of one managed cluster.
 ```go
 // +genclient
 // +k8s:deepcopy-gen:interfaces=k8s.io/apimachinery/pkg/runtime.Object